 In 2012, after speculation from the press, Hamilton signed a three-year deal with Mercedes; it was described by the BBC as “a huge blow” to McLaren.
 “I will be forever grateful for the opportunity that they have given me and for their support throughout the years,” said Hamilton, on his move from McLaren.
 “It is now time for me to take on a fresh challenge and I am very excited to begin a new chapter.”

 It was a challenge that proved successful.
 Hamilton won back-to-back titles during the 2014 and 2015 season.
 Mercedes won the 2016 season with German-Finnish driver Nico Rosberg, who beat teammate Hamilton by five points.
 Seasons 2017 and 2018 were again back-to-back wins for Hamilton, and Mercedes.
-A 2019 Formula One Championship title would be a knockout success for the thirty-four year old; F1 betting players, fans and audiences around the world, are already speculating on the chances of a third consecutive win.
+A 2019 Formula One Championship title would be a knockout success for the thirty-four year old.

 But there’s work to be done.
 One of Mercedes — and Hamilton’s — biggest rivals, Ferrari, are gearing up to end their own title drought.
 A sixth consecutive championship double win for Mercedes would break Ferrari’s five, which they achieved between 2000-2004.
 Hamilton and Ferrari’s driver Sebastian Vettel have had their own rivalling history; both are high caliber drivers, in an on-course battle they have been waging since they began racing against each other in 2010.

 But Ferrari are preparing for change; in February 2019, Ferrari chairman and CEO Louis Camilleri announced an increase in budget for the Italian team, in an effort to win this year’s championship.
 When asked about the increase, Camilleri said, “Our objective going forward remains the same it has always been, to win.”